 Here's how Qedit handles the tilde character.
 If it's still part of the string delimiter list (Verify Stringdelimiter), it is used as such.
+If it's

-If it's not part of the list and is entered by itself on a line, it's interpreted as the most recent current line of full-screen mode.
+Warning: The trailing comments limitation is an incompatibility with older versions. not part of the list and is entered by itself on a line, it's interpreted as the most recent current line of full-screen mode.
 If it's not part of the list, Set Varsub is enabled and is used anywhere else in a command, it's replaced with \$HOME.
 The Varsub feature would then substitute the appropriate value.